 My career has been in marketing and international business which has given me a whole range of valuable skills and experience (including formally evaluating the art ‘market’ from a ‘value and opportunity’ perspective) which I enjoy and am still pursuing but at a quieter pace.
 I am really excited about the challenge of ArtExplore and through this sharing with you my experiences of living with, collecting and appreciation of art.

 As so many young women of my generation I was encouraged to be a nurse therefore my career has been in health.
 In the second part of my career I moved completely over to mental health.
 I have a special professional interest in how we as society and the mental health services support people whose lives are severely and adversely affected by the experiences we call mental illness.
-I am the Programme Coordinator for the mental health support work programmes at AUT University, a senior trainee in psychodrama, and have a small private practice providing professional supervision for mental health support workers as well as counselling services, both individual and group.
+I was the Programme Coordinator for the mental health support work programmes at AUT University for nearly 20 years, a trainee in psychodrama for longer, and now have a small private practice providing professional supervision and in service education, life coaching and counselling as is relevant.

 My journey of art has been so enhanced with Brian as my life partner.
 As we both move to change our lifestyle and income earning activities, I am delighted to be embracing this project with him.
 The vehicle of ArtExplore to enhance our and your experience of art and life is wildly exciting.
 I look forward to meeting you at any of the events ArtExplore is creating, including Walks of Art.